-Each month, we will feature a Women’s Land Rights Champion within USAID to learn more about their work.
+This series features Women’s Land Rights Champions within USAID to learn more about their work.
 This month’s Champion is Marcela Chaves of USAID/Colombia.

 Tell us about yourself.

 My name is Marcela Chaves and I have worked for USAID/Colombia since 2009.
 I am a business administrator and have an MBA.
 I was born in Colombia, moved and grew up in New York, and returned to Colombia many years ago.
 My professional career started in the private sector.
 I have been working on land issues with USAID for over ten years now and have fallen in love with land work.
 I have been able to understand how supporting land rights can make a difference in very complex and challenging environments, and how it can have a positive and transformational impact on rural families in Colombia.